yijiuping/ngx_http_proxy_connect_module/README.md

 ...
 ```

-Also you can configure your browser to use this nginx as PROXY server.
+Also you can configure your browser to use this nginx as PROXY server (e.g. Google Chrome HTTP PROXY SETTING).

+Here is another [guide & config](https://github.com/chobits/ngx_http_proxy_connect_module/issues/22#issuecomment-346941271) for how to configure this module working under SSL layer (for supporing Google Chrome HTTPS PROXY SETTING).

 Install
 =======